youssefnashat/ClashRoyaleAi/README.md

 # Clash Royale Match Analyzer

-A Python-based tool for recording and analyzing Clash Royale matches from an Android emulator.
+A Python-based tool for recording and analyzing Clash Royale matches from an Android emulator with an interactive 18×32 tile grid overlay.

 ## Quick Start